How to embed the Privacy Controls and Cookie Solution on a Ucraft site

 How can I tell if I’ve set prior blocking up properly?

-As you can see in the code pen example, the Youtube and Twitter scripts do not load if you do not consent.
-(You can test this function again by opening this link (https://codepen.io/iubenda/pen/KKKxmVO/?editors=1000) in incognito mode in your browser)
+As you can see in the CodePen example, the YouTube and Twitter scripts do not load if you do not consent.
+(You can test this again by opening this link in incognito mode in your browser.)

-Please refer to this dedicated article if you’d like to know how to block cookies before consent using other options available. ➔ Take a look at Google Consent Mode as an alternative to prior blocking, Google Tag Manager to Simplify the Blocking of Cookies, or the IAB Transparency & Consent Framework and how to enable it.
+For other blocking options, see Google Consent Mode as an alternative to prior blocking, Google Tag Manager to simplify the blocking of cookies, or the IAB Transparency & Consent Framework and how to enable it.

 See also